ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 The particularities of the method developed for real data are listed below.

 * Regarding data acquisition:
-    1. From records in Petrobras' PIMS [[19]](#19), more precisely different AVEVA PI System [[20]](#20) environments;
+    1. Data sourced from records in Petrobras' PIMS [[19]](#19), more precisely different AVEVA PI System [[20]](#20) environments;
-    1. With linear interpolation provided by the AVEVA PI System to simulate fixed acquisition frequency of 1 Hz;
+    1. Linear interpolation provided by the AVEVA PI System to simulate fixed acquisition frequency of 1 Hz;
-    1. No treatments for frozen variables and missing values;
+    1. No preprocessing to adress frozen variables or missing values;
-    1. With conversion to standard measurement units.
+    1. Conversion to standard measurement units.
 * Regarding data labeling:
-    1. Historical records are mapped in a Tracking System, which ensures accessibility and traceability for labelers (experts from Petrobras and its partners);
+    1. Historical records are mapped in a Tracking System, which ensures accessibility and traceability for Labelers (experts from Petrobras and its partners);
-    1. Based on these records, a Labeler carry out the labeling process using a Petrobras' Web Tool developed exclusively for labeling and exporting real data to the 3W Dataset;
+    1. Based on these records, a Labeler conducts the labeling process using a Petrobras' Web Tool developed exclusively for labeling and exporting real data to the 3W Dataset;
-    1. An expert committee (Validator) reviews labeling already carried out to suggest potential adjustments and ultimately validates the assigned labels;
+    1. An expert committee (Validator) reviews completed labeling to suggest potential adjustments and, ultimately, validate the assigned labels;
     1. A Curator (3W Dataset specialist) finalizes the process by updating the tool to mark the validated events (Instances) as labeled, thereby enabling them to be exported and included in the 3W Dataset;
     1. Fig. 2 illustrates this labeling process and Fig. 3 shows an example of a real instance labeled with this process.

 The main limitations of this method are:

-1. Coverage of only events that took place in real life and had archived records;
+1. Limited to events that occurred in real life and had archived records;
 1. Contextualization (mappings between variables and tags in PIMS) was not verified;
 1. Original measurement units configured in PIMS (before conversions) were not verified.